Marjan23/plgeon/Comments:BIP-0340.md

 The supposed benefits of this implementation are:

-1. Greater obfuscation of transaction source since the aggregate signatures required to spend is just one (reprsenting the group), vs. x; given x = m in the m-of-n scheme.
+1. Greater obfuscation of transaction source since the aggregate signatures required to spend are not revealed, but rather they act as a 'threshold' (similar to Shamir's Secrets), whereby many parts (keys) are used to construct just one signature.
+This ultimately obfuscates the fact that there was more than one signature involved.
+Although, one could argue that a normal wallet could be used with a similarly outfitted scheme using BLS Signatures (with 'decentralized key generation'). ```One key(representing the group), vs. x; given x = m in the m-of-n scheme```.

 2. Following from the idea in #1, potentially smaller transaction sizes.
+Although, the recently revised whitepaper on Schnorr's by Blockstream states that a 3-round MuSig will be opted for vs. 2-rounds; not exactly clear on what that means for the size of the transaction (especially given the fact that Bitcoin has no "state" apart from the cached stacks during the stack execution of transactions)

 3. An imperviousness to malleability (assumed; as detailed by the Core developers)

-### ECDSA (secp256k1) is Wearing Out its Welcome on Bitcoin
+### ECDSA (secp256k1) is Wearing Out its Welcome on Bitcoin and Elsewhere

-This is troublesome for a countless # of reasons, but adding Schnorr in the manner this BIP proposes, will only incur greater technical debt on the protocol by addressing one of the symptoms (malleability), but not the root cause (non-deterministic nonces + a failure to provide a cohesive, ecosystem-wide standard for the instantiation of address signing)
+This is troublesome for a countless # of reasons, but adding Schnorr in the manner this BIP proposes, will only incur greater technical debt on the protocol by addressing one of the symptoms (malleability), but not the root cause (non-deterministic nonces + a failure to provide a cohesive, ecosystem-wide standard for the instantiation of address signing).

+The solution, thankfully, is to replace the random oracle construction withe a deterministic one.

-The best solution for Bitcoin (before anything else), would be to either swpa out the secp256k1 construction altogeth6979er for an Edwards' Curve instantiation or make secp256k1 RFC6979 compliant (that IETF outlines the proper derivation).
+The best thing for Bitcoin to do (before anything else), would be to either swap out the secp256k1 construction altogether for an Edwards' Curve instantiation or make secp256k1 RFC6979 compliant (that IETF outlines the proper derivation).

 ### Broader Cryptography Community Appears to Agree With This Sentiment

 Over the last few years various pillars of the internet as well as within the greater IT space have begun to phase out the NIST curves (which Bitcoin currently uses), in favor of the Edwards' Curve implementation.
 Of course, this is due in a large part to the increased global distrust of cryptographic primitives deriving from the United States mainland since the revelation that a U.S. intelligence agency had placed a purposeful backdoor into secp256r1 in the form of a 'trapdoor' function.

-However, all of that is a side point.
+However, the above aside.
 None of what is being written here is motivated by any desire to evict the NSA's from the project (especially since SHA256 is an NSA construction as well).

 **Evidence of Cryptographic Authorities Giving the Nod to Edwards' Curves**

-The world's foremost cryptographer, Daniel J. Bernstein, has advocated numerous times for the use of Edwards' Curves in favor of Elliptic Curve algorithms.
-Even though Bernstein is the originator of the Edwards' Curve, it is worth noting that it is not burdened with many  of the same issues that Elliptic Curve crytography has, and will continue to face due to the differences in the way that the x, y (private / public) key pairs are generated.
+The world's foremost cryptographer, Daniel J. Bernstein, has advocated numerous times for the use of Edwards' Curves (ed25519) in favor of Elliptic Curve algorithms.
+Even though Bernstein is the originator of the Edwards' Curve, it is worth noting that it is not burdened with many  of the same issues that Elliptic Curve cryptography has, and will continue to face due to the differences in the way that the x, y (private / public) key pairs are generated.

 Recently, the NIST posted a public RFC (request-for-comments) soliciting opinions on their tentative induction of "Ed25519 and Ed448, for use with EdDSA" for their augmented FIPS 186-5 cryptographic standard.
 [1]